 Transitioning to the stereoscopic (or binocular) microscope

-takes a couple of weeks to get used to, but should be relatively easy for
+takes a time to get used to, but should be relatively easy for

 perception, whereas loupes and microscopy provide three

 dimensional acuity.
 Ocular loupes demand the clinician use

 convergent vision to overlap two images.
 This is not as

 clear as microscopy and causes more eye strain as magnification